xtreamsrl/react-native-build-hub/packages/storage-azure/README.md

 ### Configuration Details
-Just use a `.env` file in the root of your project to set some of the following environment variables
+Just use a `.env` file in the root of your project to set some of the following environment variables or populate the `remote.config` object in your `rn-buildhub.json` file.

 | Parameter         | Description                                                  | Environment Variable / .env    |
 |-------------------|--------------------------------------------------------------|--------------------------------|